stormrise/optionss/README.md

 `baskt_geometric.py`

-This file defines a function to calculate the price of geometric basket call/put options
+This file defines a function to calculate the price of geometric basket call/put options.

 ### Arithmetic Basket Option

 `basket_arithmetic.py`

+This file defines a function to calculate the price of arithmetic basket call/put options.

 ### Geometric Asian option